Painnb/GDBA/README.md

 - UAI
 - Flickr

 All these datasets are part of the torch_geometric or deeprobust datasets and are directly downloaded when running the code.
+We have also provided all datasets in the Datasets folder.

 ## Training and Evaluation